Preliminaries

 immediately started if there were more load capacity on the nodes.
 The

-number is the sum of all finished tasks. total
+finished number is the sum of all finished tasks. total is the

 total number of tasks, including non-runnable tasks.
 You will notice